Intro-to-Data-and-Viz/Intro-to-Data-and-Viz.github.io/pages/03-wrangling.md

 > Once you have a handle on your data, and are starting to understand the changes that need to be made - you can start transforming the data.

 # [Understanding](https://intro-to-data-and-viz.github.io/wrangling/understanding)
-> This should be understanding of
+> Understanding refers to your understanding as the analyst of both the data, and the project you are pursuing.
+You want to understand:
-- the data
+- the data you have collected
-- the problem
+- the problem you are trying to solve
-- your process so far
+- your process so far, and what you have learned
-- the client's needs
+- the client's needs (stated and unstated)

 # [Documentation](https://intro-to-data-and-viz.github.io/wrangling/documentation)
 > Documentation is really an extension of understanding, or a tool that will help your future self and others understand what has been done.
 In early stages of a data project, documentation can also help you keep track of important information, next steps, or new ideas.